tempertemper/www.tempertemper.net/src/site/posts/2014-01-28--switching-to-gmail.md

 This was clearly not something I took lightly but I made the decision to migrate my business email to Google's [Gmail](https://mail.google.com) service earlier this week.

 I had been considering it for over a year for my own email.
-It has a number of benefits over standard [IMAP](/resources/the-types-of-email) email—though it works in a very similar fashion—the main ones being:
+It has a number of benefits over standard [IMAP](/resources/the-types-of-email) email---though it works in a very similar fashion---the main ones being:

 - The search function is fantastic.
 This has a lot to do with the way Gmail organises email files that it stores.
 It's a little bit technical, and one for another blog post, but, suffice to say, it makes searching your emails a breeze.
 - The idea of losing five years worth of emails is a little bit frightening to me.
 Whilst this was very unlikely where my emails where previously, it was a possibility.
 Google's servers are incredibly robust, with backup after backup, so the chances of losing any data are as low as it is possible.